 Ankle & Heel Pain

 Ankle and heel pain is a particularly common complaint in both men and women.
 There are several common causes for pain in the ankle and pain in the heel.
-It is necessary to make a correct diagnosis of the cause, so that you can avoid any further injury and properly being treatment.
+It is necessary to make a correct diagnosis of the cause, so that you can avoid any further injury and begin the proper treatment.

 Did you know that active people and inactive people are both susceptible to heel pain and ankle pain?